Infinite-Sum-Games/chadrc/README.md

 > CONFIGURATION FOUND AT ~/.config/alacritty/alacritty.toml

 #### 4. `picom`
-to any of the components of your system.
+ Add transparency and blur effects to any of the components of your system.
 It's just to make things look cool.
-There is no real utility here. (all beautiful things are inefficient)
+There is no real utility here.
+It also consumes little bit of RAM.
+Not advisable for 8GB RAM systems.
+ (all beautiful things are inefficient)

 > CONFIGURATION FOUND AT ~/.config/picom/picom.conf